Cyclist, 19, in critical condition following Cork city collision

 Shortly before 2am, Gardaí and Emergency Services were alerted following a collision between a cyclist and a taxi at the junction of Anglesea Street and Union Quay.

-The cyclist, a woman aged 19 years, was taken to Cork University Hospital where her condition is understood to be critical.
+The cyclist was taken to Cork University Hospital where her condition is understood to be critical.

 The driver of the car did not require medical treatment.